Mina Leonesi

 Guglielmina 'Mina' Leonesi (c.
 1890 – c.
 1930) was an Italian opera singer and actress, active in the early 20th century.

-Mina was born to a middle-class family in Rivoli, Italy c.1890.
-Though predominantly based in Milan and appearing in productions staged at La Scala, Mina also travelled internationally with her work, including appearances in Bluff King Hal – a romantic opera by American composer Humphrey John Stewart, based on King Henry VIII – in 1914.
+Mina was born to a middle-class family in Rivoli, Italy, c.1890.
+Though predominantly based in Milan and appearing in productions staged at La Scala, Mina also travelled internationally with her work, including appearances in Bluff King Hal – a romantic opera by American composer Humphrey John Stewart, based on the life of English King Henry VIII – in 1914.

-Mina is a featured as a sitter in five photographic portraits by renowned British-Italian high society photographer Alexander Bassano.
-Bassano had also famously photographed Queen Victoria and Lord Kitchener, the portrait of whom created the First World war recruiting poster Your Country Needs You.
+Mina is featured as a sitter in five photographic portraits by renowned British-Italian high society photographer Alexander Bassano.
+Bassano had also famously photographed Queen Victoria and Lord Kitchener, the portrait of whom created the World War I recruiting poster Your Country Needs You.

 The photographic plates featuring Mina Leonesi from the London Bassano Studios are held in the National Portrait Gallery, London.
 The National Portrait Gallery holds a large number of the fashion-related plates; Mina was noted for her beauty, and her operatic roles in historical costume were very fashionable for the period.

 Mina had two children, a son (Anthony) and a daughter (Antoinette).
 Mina died in Italy soon after her daughter, Antoinette, died of pneumonia.